Shahjalal7311/system_design/README2.md

 ## How virtualization work?

 Physical layer() have some major component.Those ase
-        - application : when run application in usernamespace it's call different OS API.The OS api called System api.Application run always run usernamespace.
+        - application : when run application in usernamespace it's call different OS API.The OS api called System api Application run always run usernamespace.
         - os: make connection between application and karnel.
         - karnel: manage the resource.

 how execution processor:
     - fetch : is the operation which receives instructions from program memory from a systems RAM.
     - Decode: the instruction is converted to understand which other parts of the CPU are needed to continue the operation.
 This is performed by the instruction decoder